Rangers vs Angels: Starting Lineups, Injury Report

 - Andy Ibáñez (left hamstring strain): Manager Chris Woodward said he was not "overly optimistic" about the injury after seeing how Ibáñez felt after injuring his hamstring on August 29.
 It's unclear if Ibáñez can return this season.

-- Eli White (right elbow strain): White began a throwing program earlier this week.
+- Eli White (right elbow strain): White began a throwing program about one week ago.
 He is already swinging the bat.
 His timetable is still unclear.

 60-Day Injured List